ibm-cloud-docs/openshift/openshift_storage_ocs_storagecluster.md

   metadata:
     name: ocscluster-vpc
   spec:
-    monStorageClassName: <monStorageClassName> # For multizone clusters, specify a 'metro' storage class
+    monStorageClassName: <monStorageClassName> # Example: ibmc-vpc-block-10iops-tier.
+For multizone clusters, specify a 'metro' storage class
     monSize: <monSize>
-    osdStorageClassName: <osdStorageClassName> # For multizone clusters, specify a 'metro' storage class
+    osdStorageClassName: <osdStorageClassName> # Example: ibmc-vpc-block-10iops-tier.
+For multizone clusters, specify a 'metro' storage class
     osdSize: <osdSize> # The OSD size is the total storage capacity of your OCS storage cluster
     numOfOsd: 1
     billingType: hourly
     ocsUpgrade: false
-    workerNodes: # Specify the worker nodes where you want to install OCS.
+    workerNodes: # Specify the private IP addresses of the worker nodes where you want to install OCS.
       - <worker-IP> # To get a list worker nodes, run `oc get nodes`.
       - <worker-IP>
       - <worker-IP>